 The age of the sun can be estimated from the ages, obtained from radioactive dating, of the oldest meteorites.
 G. J. Wasserburg [ref.] obtained a meteoritic age of (4.57 ± 0.01) x 109 years.

 Its age is put at 4.55 billion years – 500 million years earlier than its oldest surviving rocks – on the three-fold assumption that (i) it must be the same age as meteorites, (ii) meteorites are the remains of a cloud of dust and gas from which the whole solar system was born, and (iii) the rate of radioactive decay has always been the same.
-Clues in the rocks themselves suggest a younger age – a point that geologists were acutely aware of before the 1950s, when radioisotope dating was in its infancy.
-This in-depth article looks at the time required to account for the chalk beds of the Cretaceous, a period allocated 80 million years on the geological timescale.
+Clues in the rocks themselves suggest a younger age, a point that geologists were acutely aware of before the 1950s, when radioisotope dating was in its infancy.
+This in-depth article looks at the time required to account for the chalk beds of the Cretaceous.
 Sedimentation rates appear to have been thousands of times faster than those required by radioisotope dating.

 This short discussion, based on outcrops from the Isle of Wight, provides photographic illustrations for the preceding article.